cessen/openexr-rs/README.md

 ## Status

-This repo currently works on Linux with CMake and zlib present.
-It will look for OpenEXR on the system, and link to that if found, and otherwise builds OpenEXR and links it as a static library.
+This repo currently works on at least Linux, but may work on other OS's as well.
+You will need OpenEXR and zlib installed on your system.
+You can specify the paths where the libraries are with the OPENEXR_LIBRARY and ZLIB_LIBRARY environment variables.
+Otherwise pkgconfig will be used to try to find the libraries automatically.

 The beginnings of bindings to the scanline input/output classes are there and partially working.
 These bindings are not yet useful for anything,